HMS Battler (D18): Convoy and A/S duty

 Embarking only the Swordfish of 834 squadron on 24 June 1944, after completion of her refit, Battler sailed north with Convoy CM 55, from Durban to Kilindini, on 28 June.
 She escorted Convoy KR 11 from Kilindini to Colombo, on 11 July, arriving on 22 July.
 She disembarked 834 squadron at RNAS Katukurunda on 25 July, where six Wildcat Vs were waiting to replace the Seafires that had been left at Durban.

 On August 11, 1944, 834 squadron embarked on Battler and carried out A/S patrols near Colombo.
 On 22 August, she set off for Addu Atoll, in the Maldive Islands, to carry out more A/S patrols.
 On 19 September, 834 squadron disembarked at RNAS Coimbatore, for replacement aircraft, returning to Battler on 28 September.
 On 7 October, Battler disembarked 834 squadron at Trincomalee.
 During her time at Trincomalee, 849 squadrons Avengers performed Deck Landing Training.

 Ferry duty

 Battler was redesignated as a "Ferry Carrier" at the beginning of November.
 On 7 November 1944, she embarked 834 squadron to be ferried back to the UK.
 She meet up with Thane and the two ships arrived at Adabiya, on 21 November.
-With her orders changed, Battler unloaded 834 squadron while Thane unloaded the Avenger and Hellcraft aircraft that were to be embarked in Battler for transport to Sydney, Australia.
+With her orders changed, Battler unloaded 834 squadron while Thane unloaded the Avenger and Hellcat aircraft that were to be embarked in Battler for transport to Sydney, Australia.
 She would still return to the UK, but it would be via Australia and the Panama Canal.